grafana/agent/docs/sources/flow/reference/components/prometheus.operator.podmonitors.md

 `prometheus.operator.podmonitors` reports the status of the last scrape for each configured scrape job on the component's debug endpoint, including discovered labels, and the last scrape time.

-It also exposes some debug information for each `PodMonitor` it has discovered, including any errors found while reconciling the scrape configuration from the `PodMonitor`.
+It also exposes some debug information for each PodMonitor it has discovered, including any errors found while reconciling the scrape configuration from the PodMonitor.

 ### Debug metrics

 ## Example

-This example discovers all `PodMonitors` in your cluster, and forwards collected logs to a `prometheus.remote_write` component.
+This example discovers all PodMonitors in your cluster, and forwards collected logs to a `prometheus.remote_write` component.

 ```river